GhoulBox/GhoulGen/README.md

 ## GhoulGen C# Tutorial

 What you need:
-Visual Studio
+Visual Studio,
-Know how to compile a program.
+Know how to compile a program,
 A friend.

 This is a simple program in C#.
 This is literally all it takes to waste 10 minutes of your friends precious lifetime.